In this article you will find the top things to see and to do in Slovenia in 4 days.

 Mount Vogel

-Slovenia is not a country that many associates with skiing, but those looking for snow will find in Vogel the perfect destination for downhill and cross-country skiing in the months between December and May.
-The ski slopes are about 22 km long and those for cross-country skiing are about 8 km.
+Slovenia is not a country many associate with skiing, but those looking for snow will find Vogel the perfect destination for downhill and cross-country skiing between December and May.
+The ski slopes are about 22 km long, and those for cross-country skiing are about 8 km.

 Immerse yourself in nature in Vintgar Gorge

 The Vintgar Gorge is the perfect way to see the power of nature in action.
-Keep in mind that even on hot days the temperature is lower in the gorge.
+Remember that the temperature is lower in the gorge even on hot days.

 Some of the activities you can do include boat tours and ziplining.